Study: Later Asbestos Exposure Lowers Risk of MesotheliomaTreatment & Doctors

 The extent of regulations and restrictions on asbestos use and manufacturing vary greatly in Europe.
 France takes a more proactive stance on exposure than many other developed nations.

 In 1996, France first introduced a ban on chrysotile asbestos, one that was issued with some exceptions.
 Ten years later, the country called on the International Labor Organization to ban asbestos in all countries around the world.

 Asbestos is still being mined, manufactured and consumed in many parts of the world, despite its known health hazards.
 However, some recent events show signs that things may be changing.

 The amount of asbestos that was imported into France reached its peak in 1974.
 Consumption and use continued for subsequent decades.

-Some French lawmakers believe that the country’s delay in banning asbestos may end contributing to thousands of additional deaths in the future, as asbestos-related diseases like mesothelioma can take up to 50 years to become cancerous.
+Some French lawmakers believe that the country’s former delay in banning asbestos may end up contributing to thousands of additional deaths in the future, as asbestos-related diseases like mesothelioma can take up to 50 years to become cancerous.